For help with English, Reading, and GED for adults or to volunteer as an Adult Literacy Tutor, call:

 After my year serving the In the Pines and Even Start programs, I have returned to my original career aspiration of teaching Social Studies.
 I am currently teaching 8th grade US History at Ramblewood Middle School in Coral Springs, FL.
 I still visit my wonderful kids and families at my AmeriCorps programs as often as I can, which is never enough.
 I feel that I learned more than I actually taught during my service year, which has only enhanced my effectiveness as a traditional classroom teacher.
 I am now able to bring a wealth of experience, knowledge, and patience to a whole new population of students.
 A quick thanks to Kay Larche, Audrey McDonough, and my team, without whom I would not be the teacher or the person I am today.
 Thank you all from the bottom of my heart!

 My AmeriCorps year afforded me the opportunity to network with professionals in my field, throughout the state of Florida.
 Due to these opportunities, I was able to sign on with an upcoming project in West Palm Beach (quite quickly after my service year ended).
 I was offered an amazing chance to work with a reputable non-profit organization to create, plan, and implement a program designed to help youth who are aging out of the foster care system.
-I have been employed with Vita Nova of Renaissance Village for almost two years now.
-Our program provides safe affordable housing for former DCF and homeless youth.
+I am employed with Vita Nova of Renaissance Village.
+The program provides safe affordable housing for former DCF and homeless youth.
 The housing aspect is accompanied by a program in which I provide life skills courses for the youth.
 We focus on providing a safe and loving atmosphere to help guide our youth into independence.
 I feel fortunate to be in a line of work that is both rewarding and fulfilling.

-After finishing an incredible year of my life serving with AmeriCorps in West Palm Beach, I decided to continue my service in another part of the world.
-I didn't know that my search would lead me literally to the other side of the world, but I landed in South Korea and I'm loving it.
+After finishing an incredible year of my life serving with Literacy AmeriCorps, I decided to continue my service in another part of the world.
+I didn't know that my search would lead me literally to the other side of the world and landed in South Korea.
 Koreans desperately want to learn English and I desperately want to teach them.
 EPIK (English Program in Korea) is the program I work for and they place hundreds of native English speakers in public and private schools throughout Korea every year.
-I teach middle school and elementary school ESL, and I've also picked up some private tutoring and Adult ESL classes in the evenings.
+I taught middle school and elementary school ESL, and I've also picked up some private tutoring and Adult ESL classes in the evenings.
 Life in Korea is great, EPIK provides a fully furnished 'western style' apartment and the people here are extremely friendly and accommodating to foreigners.
-Before coming here I didn't speak a single word of Korean and I was able to manage fine because English is such a major part of Korean culture.
 Overall, next to AmeriCorps, this has been one of the most rewarding experiences of my life.
 I've been able to fully immerse myself in Korean culture and continue reaching and serving people to increase English literacy around the world!

 Right out of college I wasn't sure what I wanted to do.
 I had done some volunteering in the past and enjoyed it so I joined Literacy AmeriCorps and was placed at an adult education center as an ESOL and reading tutor.
 There I learned about the needs of our community and I was inspired to make a lifelong commitment to service.
 AmeriCorps also helped me discover who I am - my talents and passions - and gave me the confidence and competence to follow my dreams and live the life I have always envisioned for myself.
-Since my two years of service (I did it a second year because I loved it so much) I have lived and worked in Spain, Argentina, and Colombia as an English teacher and now I'm back in the States working as a youth advisor for at-risk Latino children in middle and high schools, studying to be a teacher (paying for my classes with my AmeriCorps education award), and constantly planning my next adventure.
+Since my two years of service (I did it a second year because I loved it so much) I have lived and worked in Spain, Argentina, and Colombia as an English teacher and now I'm back in the States and constantly planning my next adventure.
 In short, life is great!

 Since completing Literacy AmeriCorps in 2005, I have continued to work in the field of literacy.
-I spent 3 years working in family literacy programs in Washington DC, and just recently relocated to Boston to manage a part time AmeriCorps program focused on developing language and literacy skills in preschoolers.
+I spent 3 years working in family literacy programs in Washington DC.
+From there, I moved to Boston to manage a part time AmeriCorps program focused on developing language and literacy skills in preschoolers.
 I am the Jumpstart Site Manager at Wheelock College in Boston.
 I recruit, train, and support 50 freshman and sophomore college students who are paired one to one with a low income preschool child for an academic year to help prepare them to enter Kindergarten.
 I am extremely fortunate to combine my passion for education with my dedication to national service in my current job.
-I am grateful to Audrey and the Palm Beach County Literacy Coalition for giving me the opportunity to serve and for inspiring and encouraging me on the path that I have chosen.
-For more information on the Jumpstart program, check out www.jstart.org
+I am grateful to Audrey and the Literacy Coalition of Palm Beach County for giving me the opportunity to serve and for inspiring and encouraging me on the path that I have chosen.

 Hello, there!
-My name is David Zell and I completed my Literacy AmeriCorps year in 2006 where I volunteered at EdVenture Charter School in Hypoluxo, FL during the day and at DePorres P.L.A.C.E. in Boynton Beach, FL two evenings a week.
+My name is David Zell and I completed my Literacy AmeriCorps year in 2006 where I served at EdVenture Charter School.
 AmeriCorps not only expanded my worldview and provided me the opportunity to affect change in a small portion of Palm Beach County's diverse community, but it also primed me for a lifelong career geared towards altruistic and humanitarian causes.
 Employers, friends and co-workers alike, continue to laud my experience as a Literacy AmeriCorps volunteer, as it has greatly enhanced my employability, increased my professional skill set and provided me with a network of lifetime friends.

 I currently live in downtown Raleigh, NC where I work full time on a federal grant for the Governor's Institute - a wonderful, small, private nonprofit on NC State's Centennial Campus .
 As Program Coordinator for the Homeless Veterans Providers Technical Assistance Center, I assist with the planning, implementation, coordination and evaluation of the project's effort.
 The VETTAC provides grant writing workshops to community providers throughout the United States interested in establishing transitional housing programs for homeless veterans.